FIGHTING FINANCIAL FRAUD

 We want to empower you to spot the signs of a financial scam, recognize scammer behaviors, and know where to go to verify legitimate investment professionals.
 We know prevention is key—by sharing stories and information with friends and loved ones, everyone is less likely to fall victim to a fraudster.
 Investment scams in particular can have long-lasting consequences and can result in the loss of one’s life savings for retirement.

 We partner with the FINRA Investor Education Foundation to offer the Fighting Financial Fraud Program.
-Fight back from financial scams by learning how to spot them and attending one of our in-person workshops.
+Fight back against financial scams by learning how to spot them and attending one of our in-person workshops.

 “If it sounds too good to be true, it probably is.”
 It's great advice that is not always easy to follow.

 Fraudsters are experts in getting you to believe in them and what they are selling.
 They are master manipulators and will often spend lots of time developing a relationship with you just to lower your defenses.
 Often with investment scams, the con artist will take time to get to know you—your interests, your family, and your goals for the future.
 They’ll use false promises to lure you in and make you believe they can help you “get rich quick” or even find an enticingly low-risk, high-return investment.